Lung Cancer Treatments

 Our expertly trained thoracic surgeons offer the most advanced and least invasive approach to lung cancer surgery, called video-assisted thoracoscopic lobectomy, or VATS lobectomy.
 VATS surgery allows them to deliver the same surgical benefit as the traditional open approach, but with less pain, faster recovery, shorter hospitalization, and quicker return to full activities.
 In VATS, surgeons use three small incisions along with a telescopic camera and specially designed instruments that allow them to perform the entire operation from outside the chest.
 In contrast to the open procedure, there is no rib spreading or need to fracture the rib to perform the operation.
 In some circumstances, VATS can be used for a segmentectomy, or wedge resection -- two smaller resections that can also remove the cancer.

-Dr. Raja M. Flores, Chair of the Division of Thoracic Surgery, is an internationally recognized expert in VATS surgery for lung cancer.
+Dr. Raja M. Flores, Chairman of the Department of Thoracic Surgery, is an internationally recognized expert in VATS surgery for lung cancer.
 His groundbreaking work, published in 2010, helped establish VATS lobectomy as the gold standard minimally invasive treatment for lung cancer.
 Dr Flores and his team of thoracic surgeons at Mount Sinai are all experts in their field and have published numerous articles and textbook chapters on VATS surgery for lung cancer.

 Our Department of Radiation Oncology offers a full complement of services for patients who need radiation therapy.
 Radiation therapy involves the delivery of radiation to the tumor while minimizing the dose to normal cells.
 It is almost always performed as an outpatient procedure, and some cancers can be successfully treated in as few as three sessions.